-Bank accounts for bad credit rated individuals are available from certain financial institutions as well as some of the major high street banks and building societies.
-You can apply online for such a current account that usually comes with a debit card and get a quick decision as no credit check is undertaken.
+Bank accounts for bad credit rated individuals are available from certain financial institutions as well as some of the major high street banks and building societies in the UK.
+You can often apply online for such a current account that usually comes with a debit card and get a quick decision as no credit check is undertaken by many of the companies offering these basic bank accounts.
 Therefore, bank accounts for people with bad credit can usually be opened even if you are heavily in debt including being bankrupt.

 Below are some of the companies that provide bad credit bank accounts: –